affinidi/eventi-workshop/docs/credentials-issuance.md

 #### Open `src\components\Checkout\index.tsx` and add the below function `IssueTicketVC`(before `handlePay` event handler),

-The below function has below logic
+This function contains below logic:

 1. Prepare event ticket credential data from the purchased ticket details
 2. Call Eventi's API `/api/issuance/start` (we are going to create the API endpoint in next step) to issue a **Event Ticket Credential offer URL**